 Full cast work including musical and staging rehearsals, orchestra Sitzprobe and dress rehearsal precede the final staged presentation with chamber orchestra.

 All Participants are to highly encouraged to attend dell’Arte’s series of Master Classes over the course of the season.
 This year's classes will feature Chuck Hudson, Lucy Yates and experts in other appropriate areas.

 Performances are attended by family and friends and enthusiastic audiences who provide a supportive environment for the singers’ first chance at an important role in their repertoire.

-Singers in the project range from those just out of conservatory or graduate school (in ensemble, comprimario and supporting roles) to career artists preparing for upcoming professional engagements.
-ALL assignments will be a role debuts for the singer.
+Singers in the project range from those just out of conservatory or graduate school to career artists preparing for upcoming professional engagements.
+We only cast singers in role debut assignments, but i.
 In the case of leading roles, you may have performed portions of the role before, or in translation, or in concert, but the full role must be a staged debut in the original language.

-Generally, singers must expect to be within reliable commuting distance of NYC at least from after the July 4th holiday through the end of performances.
+Singers must be within reliable commuting distance of NYC in July and August, through the end of performances.
 Transportation, housing and meals are not included.

 There is no age limit on the program.
 With few exceptions, applicants have completed an undergraduate degree (though not necessarily in music).
-While there is no upper age limit, Participants tend to be 21-40 and are poised to launch, or have already begun, operatic careers.
+Participants tend to be 21-40 and are poised to launch, or have already begun, operatic careers.

-Please carefully read and take into account our expectations of the experience necessary to be considered for each level of role.
+Please carefully read and take into account our CASTING GUIDELINES of the experience necessary to be considered for casting.
+These are guidelines, and not absolute requirements.